 On the other hand, introducing cow’s milk could also cause your baby’s poop to be softer than usual.

-Because they are ingesting more lactose than they are used to, during the first few days they may pass more stools that seem looser than normal.
+Because they are ingesting more lactose than they are used to, they may pass more stools that seem looser than normal in the first few days of the switch.

 If this happens, try easing the transition a bit more by mixing the milk with formula or offering slightly more every couple of days.